V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 Flashing the screen takes a .bin file, the config file, and usually the TFT35 folder (unzipped) on the root of the screens SD card.

 You can get these file from the link at the end of this section below.
+OR here is a [zip file](https://github.com/V1EngineeringInc/BIGTREETECH-TouchScreenFirmware/blob/master/TFT_E3V3_1_7_21.zip), make sure to unzip it first.

 BIGTREE_TFT35_V3.0_E3.****.bin
 config.ini